 More than a games console?

-Much of the talk around these new consoles for much of the year has concerned their role as all-singing, all-dancing entertainment hubs, ready to take centre stage in your living room and your AV system.
+Much of the initial talk around the PlayStation 4 and rival Xbox One concerned their role as all-singing, all-dancing entertainment hubs, ready to take centre stage in your living room and your AV system.

 However, in the months before launch, Sony took a step back from this, suggesting the PS4 is in fact “for the players” – a games console first and, indeed, second.

-Microsoft has kept on the home entertainment tack, making much of the Xbox One’s TV integration and the addition of a Blu-ray player.
-However, as our Xbox One review reveals, the console is far from the finished article in that respect.
+Microsoft kept on the home entertainment tack, making much of the Xbox One’s TV integration and the addition of a Blu-ray player.
+However, as our original Xbox One review revealed, the console was far from the finished article right out of the gate.

 So, does the PS4 carry on where the PS3 left off?
 Or is it games over features to the detriment of the wider home entertainment functionality?
 Let’s find out…